flenniken/statictea/docs/unicodes.md

 # parseHexUnicode16

-Return the unicode number given a 4 character unicode escape string like u1234.
+Return the unicode code point given a 4 character unicode escape string like u1234.
 Start is pointing at the u.
 On error, return a message id telling what went wrong.

 ```nim
 func parseHexUnicode16(text: string; start: Natural): OpResultId[uint32]